 Once that’s complete, make sure you Mac is awake and the magic will happen.
 It’s a simple feature, but one that does save time and improve your computer’s security.

-While Amazon’s Echo lineup of connected speakers — including the newly released Echo Show — still lead the way, smart home devices compatible with Apple’s HomeKit protocol have also grown in popularity.
-If you haven’t heard about HomeKit, it’s a connected home platform that allows users to quickly and easily control any number devices using the Home app or Siri.
-Once set up, control is available on an iPhone, iPad, Apple TV, and even the Apple Watch.
+The Apple Watch is also a perfect way to control smart home devices, especially anything using Apple’s HomeKit.
+If you haven’t heard about HomeKit, it’s a connected home platform that allows users to quickly and easily control any number of devices using the Home app or Siri.
+Along with the wearable device, control is available on your iPhone, iPad, Apple TV, Mac, and HomePod.

 On the Apple Watch, a simple Siri command can accomplish a number of tasks in a smart home, like turning lights on or off and even locking and unlocking doors.
 The Home app on the Watch is good for more customizable control, including interaction with groups of devices and scenes.

 Should You Get an Apple Watch?